Dune (franchise): Legacy

-The political, scientific, and social fictional setting of Herbert's novels and derivative works is known as the Dune universe or Duniverse.
 Dune has been widely influential, inspiring numerous novels, music, films, television, games, and comic books.
 It is considered one of the greatest and most influential science fiction novels of all time, with numerous modern science fiction works such as Star Wars owing their existence to Dune.
 Dune has also been referenced in numerous other works of popular culture, such as Star Trek, The Chronicles of Riddick, The Kingkiller Chronicle, and Futurama.
 Dune was cited as the prime inspiration for Hayao Miyazaki's manga, and later film, Nausicaä of the Valley of the Wind (1982–1994).

 Jon Michaud noted in 2013 in The New Yorker, "what's curious about Dunes stature is that it has not penetrated popular culture in the way that The Lord of the Rings and Star Wars have."
 He praised Herbert's "clever authorial decision" to excise robots and computers ("two staples of the genre") from his fictional universe, but suggested that this may be one explanation why Dune lacks "true fandom among science-fiction fans".

 Since 2009, the names of planets from the Dune novels have been adopted for the real-world nomenclature of plains (planitiae) and complexes of valleys (labyrinthi) on Saturn's moon Titan.
 Planet names used to date include Arrakis, Caladan, Giedi Prime, Kaitain, Salusa Secundus, and Tleilax.
 The Hagal dune field and other sites on Mars are informally named after planets mentioned in the Dune series.
 The city of Tacoma, Washington, Herbert's birthplace, dedicated part of Point Defiance Park as the "Dune Peninsula" to honor the writer and the series.